thisisdavidbell/hello-ocp/README.md

  - Run: `curl  hello-ocp.apps-crc.testing/hello-ocp`
  - Note the new message is now returned.

-_TODO_: Can we update the triggers to automatically spot this (if it wouldn't already given time)?
+_TODO_: Can we update the triggers to automatically spot this?

-## 14. Try operators
+## 14. Try operators with existing example

 Try creating operators following: [OPERATORS.md](OPERATORS.md)

-## 15. Try operators with OLM
+## 15. Try operators with OLM with existing example

+Try creating operators with OLM following: [OPERATORS-OLM.md](OPERATORS-OLM.md)

+## 16. Try operators with OLM for this hello-ocp app

-Try creating operators following: [OPERATORS.md](OPERATORS.md)
+Try creating operators with OLM for hello-ocp app following: [OPERATORS-HELLO-OCP.md](OPERATORS-HELLO-OCP.md)